ewdlop/ScienceApp/README.md

 > Why does Moore's law start to fail below 1nm?

   me: The probability of Quantum Tunneling increases (quantum effects start to occur < 1nm).
-(Electrical)Current starts to leak out of logic "gate".
+(Electrical)Current starts to leak out of the logic "gate", but it gets better.

 > What is a semiconductor(semiinsulator)?